Skip to main content

 Our services are available to producers who meet the following eligibility criteria:

-Be subject to the compensation scheme (before 2024) or the Extended Producer Responsibility (EPR) regulations and registered with ÉEQ;
+• Be subject to Regulation on curbside recycling (EPR) and registered with ÉEQ;

-Be compliant: have signed the membership contract, submitted their last report of materials and paid their contribution as well as their Producers’ Financial Participation (PFP) within the prescribed deadlines, when applicable;
+• Be compliant: have signed the membership contract, submitted their last report of materials and paid their Producers’ Financial Participation (PFP) within the prescribed deadlines, when applicable;

 Quebec’s composting infrastructure is designed to process organic materials and not to manage compostable packaging.
 Since compostable plastic packaging does not necessarily degrade at the same rate as organic materials and does not add value to compost (nutrients), it is removed and sent to landfill.